phurinjeffy/Music-Web-App/README.md

-# YouTube Music
+# Music Web Application

-A music player web application, replicating that of YouTube Music.
+A music player web application, replicating that of Spotify / YouTube Music